OGGM/oggm/docs/flowlines.rst

     from oggm import graphics

-Computing the flowlines is the first task to run after the definition of the local map and topography.

-OGGM is a "flowline model", which means that the glacier ice flow is assumed to happen along a representative "1.5D" flowline, as in the image below.
+OGGM's default model is a "flowline model", which means that the glacier ice flow is assumed to happen along a representative "1.5D" flowline, as in the image below.
 "1.5D" here is used to emphasize that although glacier ice can flow only in one direction along the flowline, each point of the glacier has